Tuition & Fees

 - Personal check payments will be encumbered for 21 days

-- Students will be notified via their SCU GroupWise email address when their refund has been processed.
+- Students will be notified via their SCU Gmail email address when their refund has been processed.
 If on direct deposit, funds will be transferred to your banking institution immediately following the completion of the refund process.
 Depending on your banking institution, funds are usually available within 24-48 hours.
 However, some smaller banks/credit unions can take longer.
 Checks will be mailed to the address selected during the request process so please make sure your address information is accurate.
 There is a $25 re-processing fee for all checks misplaced or lost in the mail.